Houston drone laws

 Can I Fly My Drone Over Private Property in Houston?

-Flying over private property without permission is generally not advised.
+Pilots should avoid flying over private property without permission.
 It can lead to privacy concerns and potential legal issues.
 Always seek permission from property owners before flying over private areas.
 Respecting privacy helps build a positive relationship with the community and avoids potential conflictsโ€‹โ€‹.

 Are There Any Specific Insurance Requirements for Drones in Houston?

-While not legally required, having drone insurance is highly recommended for both recreational and commercial pilots.
+Drone insurance is highly recommended for both recreational and commercial pilots, even though it is not legally required.
 Insurance can protect against potential liabilities, such as property damage or injury.
 Some commercial clients may also require proof of insurance before allowing drone operationsโ€‹โ€‹.

 What Should I Do If My Drone Crashes in a Public Area?